Unikka/neos-slick/README.md

 instead of struggling in the dependency or release hell.

 Therefore the first rule is to follow the [eslint commit message guideline](https://github.com/conventional-changelog-archived-repos/conventional-changelog-eslint/blob/master/convention.md).
-When you always commit via `yarn commit` this is really easy.
+It is really easy, when you always commit via `yarn commit`.
 Commitizen will guide you.

 All PRs will be merged into the master branch.
 Travis and semantic release will check the commit messages and start building a new release when the analysis of the latest commits will trigger that.